 In the winter, it’s a good idea to check the weather forecast regularly.
 This will help you prepare for adverse weather conditions, and also know when it’s not safe to go out.
 Keep an eye out for weather warnings and plan your dog walks in advance.
 It’s just not worth taking the risk by going on a walk when it could put you or your dog in danger.

 Winter brings shorter days and darker evenings.
-The sun goes down earlier, which means you have less daylight hours to walk your dog.
+The sun goes down earlier, which means you have fewer daylight hours to walk your dog.
 Avoid walking your dog in the dark unless you have a high vis jacket for both you and your dog.
 You can also get flashing and reflective collars for dogs.

 All dog walkers should have decent walking shoes.
-You need shoes that will keep your feet warm and dry, as well as having good grip.
+You need shoes that will keep your feet warm and dry, as well as having a good grip.
 It’s worth investing in a quality pair of shoes to get you through the winter and help you brave the muddiest of dog walks.

 - Protect your car from mud